If you’re interested in translating or adapting this post, pleaseemail us first.

 release.

-As a result, caniuse-lite
+As a result, the size of caniuse-lite

 instead of caniuse-db